Mario Pavelić

-Mario Pavelić (born 19 September 1993) is an Austrian professional footballer who plays as a right back for Lithuanian club FK Žalgiris.
+Mario Pavelić (born 19 September 1993) is an Austrian professional footballer who plays as a right back.

 Club career

 In summer 2013, he was promoted to Rapid Wien's first team squad by head coach Zoran Barišić.
-In May 2018, Pavelić signed a three year contract with HNK Rijeka in Croatia.
+In May 2018, Pavelić signed a three-year contract with HNK Rijeka in Croatia.
 On 31 July 2019, Pavelić was loaned to Sarpsborg 08 FF in Norway until the end of the year.

 On 5 October 2020, he signed with Wolfsberger AC.

 In August 2021 he signed with Lithuanian FK Žalgiris.
-In 9 August 2021 he made his debut in A Lyga against Banga.
+On 9 August 2021 he made his debut in A Lyga against Banga.
+On 25 October Žalgiris announced that player left the club.

 International career

 Pavelić was born in Austria to Bosnian parents from Sarajevo, and was called up to represent Bosnia internationally.
 Pavelić has represented Austria at youth levels, from under-16 to under-19.